datalad-handbook/book/docs/intro/narrative.rst

 error when executed.
 Don't worry :ref:`if you do not want to code along <fom-lazy>`, though.

-Instead of copying manually, you can also click on the clipboard icon at the top right of each code snippet.
-Clicking on that icon will copy all relevant lines from the code snippet, and will drop all comments and the ``$`` automatically.

 Whenever you see a ✂ symbol, command output has been shortened for easier readability.
 In the example below, the commit :term:`shasum` has been shortened and marked with ``✂SHA1``.